 In the case of an emergency placement change, the birth parent with residual parental rights or prior custodian and all other relevant parties shall be notified immediately of the placement change.
-The agency shall inform the birth parent or prior custodian of why the placement change occurred and why the birth parent or prior custodian could not be involved in the decision making process.(22VAC40-201-40 I.2)
+The agency shall inform the birth parent or prior custodian of why the placement change occurred and why the birth parent or prior custodian could not be involved in the decision making process.(22VAC40-201-40 l.2)

-If the child is returned to his or her birth parents or prior custodians, the service worker shall immediately notify the court in which the foster care plan is filed (§ 16.1-281 D).
+If the child is returned to his or her birth parents or prior custodians, the service worker shall immediately notify the court in which the foster care plan is filed ( $\frac{16.1}{281 D}$ ).